KrupaPanchal2527/KrupaPanchal2527/README.md

 Currently I am learning **GraphQL**, and getting my-self better at **React-Native**.

-If you have any app or project idea (even a Todo app with a twist will work), I'm down to talk about it.
+If you have any app or project idea (even a Todo app with a twist will work), I'm up to discuss the same.

 If you want to reach out to me for any doubts, issues, suggestion - feel free to drop a message.
 I will try my best to help you out.